 Nutmeg is used for adding flavors, and also for medicinal purpose.
 All around the globe, it is used as folk remedy for treating ailments especially related to digestive system.

-Nutmeg has antioxidant, antidiarrhoeal, stimulant, carminative, astringent, aphrodisiac and abortifacient (causing abortion) properties.
-It is used for treating colic, indigestion, loose motion, gas, nausea, rheumatism etc. Mace or Javitri is used for treating chronic intestinal disorders, fever, cholera and intestinal worms.
-It is aromatic, anthelmintic, appetizer, anti-emetic and carminative.
+Nutmeg has antioxidant, antidiarrheal, stimulant, carminative, astringent, aphrodisiac, and abortifacient (causing abortion) properties.
+It is used for treating colic, indigestion, loose motion, gas, nausea, rheumatism, etc. Mace or Javitri is used for treating chronic intestinal disorders, fever, cholera, and intestinal worms.
+It is aromatic, anthelmintic, appetizer, anti-emetic, and carminative.

 The name nutmeg is misleading as it is not a nut.
 In nuts, fruit consist of a hard or tough shell around an edible kernel.

 The botanical name of Nutmeg is Myristica fragrans.
 It belongs to plant family Myristicaceae.
 Below is given taxonomical classification of the plant.

 - Order: Magnoliales